AP High Court Answer Key 2026 Released -Download PDF

-AP High Court Answer Key 2026 has been officially released on 28th May 2026 for candidates who appeared in the recruitment examination conducted from 23rd to 25th May 2026.
+AP High Court Answer Key 2026 is now available on 28th May 2026 for candidates who appeared in the recruitment examination conducted from 23rd to 25th May 2026.
 The Andhra Pradesh High Court (APHC) is providing both the provisional answer key and recorded response sheets on its official portal, enabling candidates to verify their performance across various posts, including Section Officer, Senior System Officer, Computer Operator, Assistant, Stenographer, Typist, Data Entry Operator, and Office Subordinate positions.
 A total of 300 vacancies were announced for this recruitment drive.

 The answer key is now accessible on the official APHC portal at https://aphc.gov.in.
 Candidates are required to log in using their One Time Profile Registration ID and Date of Birth to view their responses alongside the official answers.
 The portal also provides a dedicated section for candidates to raise objections against specific questions if they believe the answer provided is incorrect.
 An objection fee of ₹100 per question applies, and candidates must file their challenges before the official deadline to ensure their concerns are reviewed.